Pyrophorus noctilucus: Description

-These beetles are among the brightest bioluminescent insects (Levy 1998).
-With a brightness of around 45 millilamberts (Harvey & Stevens 1928), they are said to be technically bright enough to read by (Meerman).
+These beetles are among the brightest bioluminescent insects.
+With a brightness of around 45 millilamberts, they are said to be technically bright enough to read by.
 They achieve their luminescence by means of two light organs at the posterior corners of the prothorax, and a broad area on the underside of the first abdominal segment.
 Their bioluminescence is similar to that of another group of beetles, the fireflies, although click beetles do not flash, but remain constantly glowing (though they can control the intensity; for example, they become brighter when touched by a potential predator).
 Also the larvae and the pupae have light organs and the eggs are luminous too.

 Adults feed on pollen, fermenting fruit and sometimes small insects, while the larvae live in the soil and feed on various plant materials and invertebrates, as well on the larvae of other beetles.

 Distribution

-This species can be found in Belize, Saint Vincent and the Grenadines, Argentina, Cayman Islands, Mexico, Panama, Paraguay, Colombia, Venezuela, Trinidad and Tobago, Guyana, Suriname, Brazil, Ecuador, Peru, Bolivia, Texas, Hawaii, Cuba, Puerto Rico, Dominican Republic, Jamaica, Uruguay, and Florida.
+This species occurs in the Caribbean, and can be found in Saint Vincent and the Grenadines, Cuba, Brazil, Puerto Rico, Dominican Republic, Haiti, and Jamaica.
+Reports from other countries are other species, often in other genera (e.g., Deilelater or Ignelater).